xdqso/xdqso/doc/source/index.rst

 flag cuts and objects with i_0 < 21.5.
 There are tags to indicate if an object falls within the SDSS bright star mask, a region of bad SDSS photometry, an area with bad u-columns, or near contaminated WISE data.
 The same precautions as above apply to the new catalog.
+A catalog containing quasar/star probabilities for all point sources in SDSS DR8 is available upon request.

 .. _idl: